RaghenM/CryptoClustering/README.md

 - Color the graph points with the labels found using K-means.
 - Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.
 - Answer the following question:
 1. What is the impact of using fewer features to cluster the data using K-Means?

+# Results

+TBD